The Italian National Register of Experts in the Sensory Analysis of Honey

 Certification

-Stage 1
+LEVEL 1

-The first course, called “Honey sensory course – I level” lasts four days and contains 28 hours of lessons.
-It is a very intensive course and theory lessons are alternated with practical lessons in which the future assessor is taught to improve their focus when using the senses and learn to describe and memorize their sensory perceptions of the most common unifloral Italian honeys.
+It is a very intensive and academic course where theory lessons are alternated with practical exercises in which the students are taught to sharpen their senses and learn to describe and memorize their sensory characteristics of 18 of the most common unifloral Italian honeys.
 The course teaches a method through which honey is assessed and judged objectively.

-Stage 2
+LEVEL 2

-The second course is called “Honey sensory course – II level”.
-You can attend it 4 or more months after you have completed the introductory course.
-This course lasts three days with seven hours of lessons per day.
-At this level the main sensory characteristics of the unifloral honeys are revised, numerous practical exercises are done, particularly in the use of the forms used in judging the products.
+of the unifloral honeys are reviewed, there are more practical exercises, particularly in the use of the forms used in judging the products in the Italian style.
 The course is focused on honey evaluation and it completes the knowledge and skills of the assessors giving them a complete vision on what honey sensory analysis is about.
-Furthermore, it prepares attendees to face the third and final stage in which their capabilities will be tested through a challenging three-day-exam.
+Furthermore, it prepares attendees to face the third and final level in which their capabilities will be tested through a challenging three-day-exam.

-Stage 3
+LEVEL 3